-The municipality held its Strategic Planning Workshop during the period of the 28th -29th January 2020 inclusive was to review the current 2019/20 IDP and align the proposed 2020/2021 IDP taking cognisance of both the 2018/19 Annual and 2019/20 mid-year performances assessment as well as other influencing factors.
+The municipality held its virtual Strategic Planning session on the 10th February 2021.
+The purpose of the session was to develop strategies that will enable the municipality to address the challenges raised on the situational analysis phase.in order to align the proposed 2021/2022 IDP has to take cognisance of both the 2019/20 Annual and 2020/21 mid-year performances assessment as well as other influencing factors.
 The purpose of this process was to review and re-align the current strategies to assist the institution in dealing with various service delivery challenges and other related factors.
 Based on the evaluation of all the relevant analysis input the EMLM has developed the following strategies contained within their developmental programmes.
 This will ensure that all challenges have been prioritized and will be addressed through the appropriate allocation of resources.